Partial permutation and alternating sign matrix polytopes: Introduction

 \end{MainTheorem1}

 \begin{MainTheorem2} The number of facets of $\pasm(m,n)$ equals $4mn - 3m - 3n + 5$. \end{MainTheorem2}

-\begin{PasmFaceLatticeThm} Let $F$ be a face of $\pasm(m,n)$ and $\mathcal{M}(F)$ be equal to the set of partial alternating sign matrices that are vertices of $F$.
+See Definitions \ref{sum-labeling} and \ref{def:union} through \ref{def:region} for the relevant notation and terminology in the following theorem. \begin{PasmFaceLatticeThm} Let $F$ be a face of $\pasm(m,n)$ and $\mathcal{M}(F)$ be the set of partial alternating sign matrices that are vertices of $F$.
 The map $\psi:F\mapsto g(\mathcal{M}(F))$ induces an isomorphism between the face lattice of $\pasm(m,n)$ and the set of sum-labelings of ${\Gamma}_{(m,n)}$ ordered by containment.
 Moreover, the dimension of $F$ equals the number of regions of $\psi(F)$. \end{PasmFaceLatticeThm}

-The following three theorems from Section~\ref{sec:ppermuto} comprise our second set of main results. \begin{MainTheorem3} $\mathcal{P}(m,n)$ consists of all vectors $u\in\mathbb{R}^m$ such that:
+The following three theorems from Section~\ref{sec:ppermuto} comprise our second set of main results. \begin{MainTheorem3} The polytope $\mathcal{P}(m,n)$ consists of all vectors $u\in\mathbb{R}^m$ such that:

 \end{MainTheorem3}

 \begin{MainTheorem4} The number of facets of $\mathcal{P}(m,n)$ equals $m + 2^m -1 - \displaystyle\sum_{r=1}^{m-n}\binom{m}{m-r}$. \end{MainTheorem4}